The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 - 1 8-ounce block cream cheese 8-ounce block

 - ½ pound white American cheese slices chopped

 - tortilla chips

-- Move oven rack to middle position, and preheat to 350 degrees F. Lightly spray 8-inch square baking dish with nonstick cooking spray; set aside.
+- Move oven rack to the middle position, and preheat to 350 degrees F. Lightly spray an 8-inch square baking dish with nonstick cooking spray; set aside.

 - Pour mixture into prepared baking dish.
 Bake for 15 minutes, sprinkle with Parmesan cheese, then bake for 10 more minutes, or until the edges are bubbly.
 Serve with sliced French bread and tortilla chips.

 This Philly Cheesesteak Dip recipe first appeared on FFF on January 7, 2016.
 I have recently updated the photos and added a recipe video.
 Below are some of the original pictures.